 Do the nonmanagement Directors meet in executive sessions without any members of management present?

 Yes.
 Aetna's nonmanagement Directors meet in regularly scheduled executive sessions without management present at each regular Aetna Board meeting.
-During 2012, the nonmanagement Directors, each of whom is independent other than Dr. Coye, met eight times to discuss certain Board policies, processes and practices, the performance and proposed performance-based compensation of Chairman, Chief Executive Officer and President, management succession and other matters relating to the Company and the functioning of the Board.
+During these meetings, they discuss certain Board policies, processes and practices, the performance and proposed performance-based compensation of the Chairman, Chief Executive Officer and President, management succession and other matters relating to the Company and the functioning of the Board.

 Does the Board of Directors have a Lead Director?

 Yes.
-Aetna's independent Board members have appointed an independent Director, Edward J. Ludwig, to serve as Lead Director.
-Mr. Ludwig has served in this role since September 2011.
-The duties of the Lead Director include: presiding at all meetings of the Board at which the Chairman is not present, including executive sessions of the non-management directors; approving meeting agendas and schedules to assure there is sufficient time for discussion of all agenda items; approving information sent to the Board; calling special meetings of the Board, including meetings of the nonmanagement or independent Directors; and making himself available for consultation and direct communication upon the reasonable request of a major shareholder.
+Edward J. Ludwig, an independent Director, has served as Lead Director since February 24, 2012.
+The Lead Director's duties include presiding at all meetings of the Board at which the Chairman is not present, including executive sessions of the nonmanagement directors; approving meeting agendas and schedules to assure there is sufficient time for discussion of all agenda items; approving information sent to the Board; calling special meetings of the Board (including meetings of the nonmanagement Directors); and making himself available as appropriate for consultation and direct communication upon the reasonable request of a major shareholder.

 Does the Audit Committee have a “Financial Expert”?

 Yes.
 The Board has determined in its business judgment that all members of the Audit Committee meet the independence, financial literacy and expertise requirements for audit committee members set forth in the NYSE listing standards.
-Additionally, the Board has determined in its business judgement that each Audit Committee member, based on his or her background and experience, has the requisite attributes of an “audit committee financial expert” as defined by the rules of the Securities and Exchange Commission.
+Additionally, the Board has determined in its business judgment that Messrs.
+Aguirre, Harrington and Newhouse and Ms. Hancock, based on his or her background and experience, has the requisite attributes of an "audit committee financial expert" as defined by the Securities and Exchange Commission.

 How do I contact members of the Board of Directors?

-To contact Aetna's management Director, Mark T. Bertolini, Chairman, Chief Executive Officer and President, you may write to him at Aetna Inc., 151 Farmington Avenue, Hartford, CT 06156.
-Communications sent to Aetna's management Director will be delivered directly to him.
-Anyone wishing to make their concerns known to Aetna's nonmanagement Directors or the Lead Director or to send a communication to the entire Board may contact Mr. Ludwig by writing to the Lead Director at P.O.
+To contact Aetna's Chairman, Mark T. Bertolini, you may write to him at Aetna Inc., 151 Farmington Avenue, Hartford, CT 06156.
+Anyone wishing to make their concerns known to Aetna's nonmanagement Directors or the Lead Director or to send a communication to the entire Board may write to: Edward J. Ludwig, Lead Director, P.O.
 Box 370205, West Hartford, CT 06137-0205.
 All such communications will be kept confidential and forwarded directly to the Lead Director.
 Items that are unrelated to a Director's duties and responsibilities as a Board member, such as junk mail, may be excluded by the Corporate Secretary.